P3rf/rofi-network-manager/readme.md

 ```
 # Location
-#This sets the anchor point:
 # +---------- +
 # | 1 | 2 | 3 |
 # | 8 | 0 | 4 |
 # | 7 | 6 | 5 |
 # +-----------+
+#The grid represents the screen with the numbers indicating the location of the window.
 #If you want the window to be in the upper right corner, set location to 3.
 LOCATION=0
+#This sets the anchor point for the window displaying the QR code.
 QRCODE_LOCATION=$LOCATION
 #X, Y Offset
+#This sets the distance of the window from the edge of the screen on the X and Y axis.
 Y_AXIS=0
 X_AXIS=0
 #Use notifications or not
-# Values on / off
-NOTIFICATIONS_INIT="off"
+#Values can be "true" or "false"
+NOTIFICATIONS="false"
 #Location of qrcode wifi image
 QRCODE_DIR="/tmp/"
+#WIDTH_FIX_MAIN/WIDTH_FIX_STATUS
-# WIDTH_FIX_MAIN/WIDTH_FIX_STATUS needs to be increased or decreased , if the text
+#These values can be adjusted if the text doesn't fit or
-# doesn't fit or it has too much space at the end when you launch rofi-network-manager.
+#if there is too much space at the end when you launch the script.
-#It depends on the font type and size.
+#It will depend on the font type and size.
 WIDTH_FIX_MAIN=1
 WIDTH_FIX_STATUS=10
+#Values can be "true" or "false"
+#Set it to true, if the script outputs the signal strength with asterisks
+#and you want  bars.
+ASCII_OUT=false
+#Values can be "true" or "false"
+#Set it to true if you want to use custom icons
+#for the signal strength instead of the default ones.
+CHANGE_BARS=false
+#Custom signal strength indicators
+SIGNAL_STRENGTH_0="0"
+SIGNAL_STRENGTH_1="1"
+SIGNAL_STRENGTH_2="12"
+SIGNAL_STRENGTH_3="123"
+SIGNAL_STRENGTH_4="1234"

 ```

 **rofi-network-manager.rasi**